A Shared Vision for Energy Efficiency

 Michael Brandt is the Manager of Energy Efficiency Planning and Measurement at ComEd, Illinois’ largest electric distribution company.
 Mike’s responsibilities include the development of ComEd’s 3-year Energy Efficiency Plans and annual Illinois Power Agency (IPA) EE Plans.
 He also has responsibility for the management of the evaluation, measurement and verification (EM&V) function, EE Reporting function, and R&D for EE.
-Mike manages all regulatory dockets, serving as the primary witness, for all energy efficiency related issues.
+Mike manages all regulatory dockets, serving as the primary witness for all energy efficiency related issues.
 He has been with ComEd for over 30 years and has served in his current role for 8 years.
-He holds an MBA with a concentration Quantitative Analysis & Statistics from the University Chicago’s Booth School of Business and a BA in Economics from the University of Chicago.
+He holds an M.B.A. with a concentration in Quantitative Analysis & Statistics from the University of Chicago’s Booth School of Business and a B.A. in Economics from the University of Chicago.

 East Kentucky Power Cooperative – Scott Drake